h12chan/SetupEnv/Networking/index.md

 | :---- | :--------- | :------- | :----------------- | :--------- |
 | Layer 2 | Data-Link Layer | Ethernet, Wi-Fi | Frames | MAC Address |

 The data-link layer is responsible for definition of a common way to interpret the bits that travel the physical layer such that devices on the network can communicate with each other.
+A data packet is an encompassing term meaning any single set of binary bits sent across a network or link.

 The Ethernet protocol (standard) is responsible for getting data to network devices on the same network or connection.
 It solves the collision domain with a technique called carrier sense multiple access with collision detection (CSMA/CD) - determines when the communication channels are clear and free to transmit data.

 A MAC (Media Access Control) address is a globally unique identifier (48-bit number of 6 groups/octets of 2 hexadecimal numbers) attached on a network interface.

+An Ethernet frame is a highly structured collection of information presented in a specific order.
+Almost all fields are mandatory and are of fixed size.

 ## Layer 3 - Network Layer